 \section{NIRPS Dataset and Radiologist Score}

 To comprehensively evaluate the synthesis performance, we construct a large-scale multi-modal neuroimaging perceptual similarity (NIRPS) dataset with 6,000 radiologist judgments.
-NIRPS dataset is composed of three subsets generated by CycleGAN~\cite{zhu2017unpaired}, MUNIT \cite{huang2018multimodal} and UNIT \cite{DBLP:conf/nips/LiuBK17}.
+NIRPS dataset is composed of three subsets generated by CycleGAN~\citep{zhu2017unpaired}, MUNIT \cite{huang2018multimodal} and UNIT \cite{DBLP:conf/nips/LiuBK17}.
 Each set contains 800 images generated by IXI and 1,200 images generated by BraTS.
 The IXI dataset includes two modalities, PD and T2, while the BraTS dataset includes three modalities, T1, T2, and FLAIR.
 In both the IXI and BraTS datasets, we randomly select 10 slices for training and collect the training results after each epoch of the model trained over 40 epochs.

-\textbf{IXI}~\cite{Aljabar2011ACM} collects nearly 600 MR images from normal and healthy subjects at three hospitals.
+\textbf{IXI}~\citep{Aljabar2011ACM} collects nearly 600 MR images from normal and healthy subjects in three hospitals.
 The MR image acquisition protocol for each subject includes T1, T2, PD-weighted images (PD), MRA images, and Diffusion-weighted images.
 In this paper, we only use T1 (581 cases), T2 (578 cases) and PD (578 cases) data to conduct our experiments, and select the paired data with the same ID from the three modes.
 The image has a non-uniform length on the z-axis with the size of $ 256 \time 256 $ on the x-axis and y-axis.
 The IXI dataset is not divided into a training set and a test set.
 Therefore, we randomly split the whole data as the training set (80\%) and the test set (20\%).

-\textbf{BraTS2021}~\cite{Siegel2019CancerS2,Bakas2017BrainlesionGM} is designed for brain disease analysis and diagnosis.
-The dataset of multi-institutional and pre-operative MRI sequences is made publicly available, and it includes both training data (1251 cases) and validation data (219 cases).
+\textbf{BraTS2021}~\citep{Siegel2019CancerS2,Bakas2017BrainlesionGM} is designed for the analysis and diagnosis of brain diseases.
+The dataset of multi-institutional and pre-operative MRI sequences is made publicly available and includes both training data (1251 cases) and validation data (219 cases).
 Each 3D volume is 155$\times$240$\times$240 in size and is imaged by four sequences: T1, T2, T1ce, and FLAIR.

-\textbf{Training Data Processing} To ensure data validity and diversity, we remove their skulls for each slice, by splitting the three-dimensional volume and choosing slices ranging from 50 to 80 on the z-axis.
+\textbf{Training Data Processing} To ensure the validity and diversity of the data, we remove their skulls for each slice, by splitting the three-dimensional volume and choosing slices ranging from 50 to 80 on the z-axis.
 All images are cropped to $ 256 \time 256 $ pixels in size.
 During the training stage, we choose a total of 10k images from the IXI and BraTS2021 datasets.